 People who skip a lot of classes, end up skipping life.
 When you miss a day, or even a class, it's easy to fall behind.
 Nobody likes to feel like they're behind, or in the dark.
 It can be hard to catch up and then pretty soon you might just give up.
 The best way to stay with the flow of the class is to be there!
 If you have to miss a class, make sure you meet with your teachers to find out exactly what you missed.

 Then when you are in class, take it seriously and focus.
-Don’t surf the web, text, snap chat or whatever other distraction tempts you.
-Take notes during class even if your teacher doesn’t require it.
+Don't text, Snapchat, watch TikTok or whatever other distraction tempts you.
+Take notes during class even if your teacher doesn't require it.
 This exercise will increase your concentration, and will greatly improve the amount of information you retain.
-You don’t have to write down everything, but keep track of the main points.
+You don't have to write down everything, but keep track of the main points.
 Write down questions you have, and then the answers to the questions when you get them.

 Don't be another one of those students that just tries to get by.
 The whole point of learning is to develop knowledge about things you don't know.
 On top of that, everybody processes information differently.
 So if you feel like you're not catching something, or missing some details, it really is quite normal.
 It does NOT mean you are stupid.
 Your teachers, or even tutors, are there to help you.
 Don't wait until too late to get help.

 Use your time in school to explore various interests you might have.
-Maybe you’ve been trapped in the path of just doing sports, but you’d like to try something in the music department.
-Or maybe you’ve always loved science, but decide to try a literature class and love it.
-View this as a great time to test out different activities and subjects you’ve always wondered about.
+Maybe you've been trapped in the path of just doing sports, but you'd like to try something in the music department.
+Or maybe you've always loved science but decided to try a literature class and love it.
+View this as a great time to test out different activities and subjects you've always wondered about.

 It can be extremely stressful worrying if you'll have any friends, or if you'll be alone and not able to blend in.
 This is especially true of students who are enrolling in a new school.
 Believe it or not, 1 out of every 4 people is new at your school this year.
 That means there are plenty of people who are facing the same kind of fear and stress that you are.